 Seats up close will offer amazing views of Britney's costumes, some which reference iconic looks from her performance history.
 Yes, a jewel encrusted bodysuit reminiscent of the "Toxic" video makes an appearance.

 In one of the more visually stunning segments Britney performs "Everytime" suspended over the stage as a giant angel before revealing her sultry side in a black-strapped and feathered piece to perform "…Baby One More Time."

-"Bad" Britney makes another appearance later cracking a whip over a crawling audience member, usually a celebrity in attendance such as Mario Lopez or Lance Bass, during her performance of "Freakshow."
-Another inspired moment showcases a 20-foot jump off a tree during a jungle-themed performance of "Toxic."
+"Bad" Britney makes another appearance later, cracking a whip over a crawling audience member, which is usually a celebrity in attendance such as Mario Lopez, Lance Bass or Pauly D, during her performance of "Freakshow."
+Another inspired moment showcases a 20-foot jump off a tree during a jungle-themed, wet performance of "Toxic."

 The show clocks in between 80 and 90 minutes depending on if you count the video montage lead-in and how long you and your fellow audience members dance in the aisle to final song "Till the World Ends."